Did you know that periodontal disease is the #1 undiagnosed disease in the United States leading to tooth loss?

 When pockets depths are 4 mm or more, the first non-surgical step in the treatment of periodontal disease involves a special cleaning known as scaling and root planning ( SRP) or deep cleaning.
 With a specialized instrument, the plaque and tartar build up found below the gum line is removed.
 What a relief for the gum tissues!
 Local anesthetic ("Novocaine") is usually used to alleviate any potential discomfort.

-Depending of the extend of the disease, a localized antibiotic such as Arestin may be used to help control the infection and promote healing.
-Studies has shown that the combination of both the deep cleaning with the use of Arestin was almost 3 times as likely to reduce pocket depth and less frequent bone loss.
+Depending of the extend of the disease, a localized antibiotic may be used to help control the infection and promote healing.
+Studies has shown that the combination of both the deep cleaning with the use of the subgingival antibiotic formula was almost 3 times as likely to reduce pocket depth and less frequent bone loss.

 Unfortunately, it must be understood that periodontal disease is like hypertension or diabetes: it can hopefully be controlled, but unlikely to be eliminated at this point in time with current medical knowledge.
 After the treatments described above, it is extremely important to follow up with periodontal maintenance cleaning which will be scheduled 3 (sometimes 4) times a year.
 Failing to do so will result in poor healing , return of the inflammation of the gums and progression of the disease, with ongoing permanent bone loss.
 "A tooth is like a post in the ground"...If one digs enough around a post, it will eventually start moving, and then come out.
 This is what happens to periodontally-involved teeth, and our goal is to stop or slow down the process as much as we can!